 All investigators, TDC study site staff and other parties involved with this study must comply with the requirements of the appropriate data protection legislation (including where applicable the General Data Protection Regulation) with regard to the collection, storage, processing and disclosure of personal information.
-Access to collected personal information will be restricted to individuals from the research team treating the participants and representatives of regulatory authorities.
 Computers used to collect the data will have limited access measures via user names and passwords.